 A lot of the benefit can be had by simply using a small base image (Alpine Linux, BusyBox, etc).
 Enough has been written about using these base images, so I assume you’ve already picked a good one.
 After that, it’s up to the maintainer of the Dockerfile to know some best practices and keep the image size small.
 Specifically, we’ll examine the image size implications of joining multiple

-RUN commands onto one line and some practical examples of best practices for apt-get (ie removing the apt-get cache and
+RUN commands onto one line and some practical examples of best practices for apt-get (ie removing the

 Remove cruft in the same Dockerfile line that you added it